 The attack took place in Luchegorsk, a village located near Russia’s southeastern frontier, renowned for its close proximity to wild habitats.
 The bear, suspected to be suffering from rabies or a significant injury, exhibited increasingly hostile behavior in the days preceding the deadly attack.
 “A healthy bear would definitely not do this.
 It would not even come close to a populated area,” stated bear specialist Sergey Aramilev.
 This abnormal conduct, coupled with the bear’s visible malnourishment, indicated the creature’s severe health issues.

 The bear’s violent spree started when it breached the weak wooden barrier of a nearby shelter, where the stray dogs were restrained in cages.
-Shelter director Olga Zamyshlyaeva detailed the aftermath: “The bear came in at night, and 35 dogs died.
+Shelter director Olga Zamyshlyaeva detailed the incident: “The bear came in at night, and 35 dogs died.
 We don’t have security here.
 The dogs are kept in kennels.”
 The shelter, situated in a wooded area, was not equipped to fend off such an assault.

 After the attack on the dogs, the bear invaded the home of the father and son, who were helpless against the mighty beast.
 The deceased men showed signs of violent mauling.
 Hunting inspectors and local law enforcement reacted swiftly, securing the area and imposing a curfew to safeguard residents from potential additional attacks.